Video tutorial on this topic: 4: Introduction to the database

 To launch the Database Editor, click on the Database tab.

 View Database Items

 Note: If you have read-only access to the database (as a Standard User), the following database commands are hidden: Import, Clear and New Item.
 Also, the item details are read-only.

-Radio buttons let you choose if you want to work on Materials, Products or Shelf Tools:
+Radio buttons let you choose if you want to work on Materials, Products or Accessories:

 Click on the radio button of your choice to select the type of item you want to display.
-For example, when Products is selected, you won’t see Materials or Shelf tools.
+For example, when Products is selected, you won’t see Materials or Accessories.
 You can switch from one type to another at any time.

 The left side of the screen shows a list of all your items in a table similar to a spreadsheet.
 Each line contains one item and each column corresponds to the following properties: Reference, Name and classification columns (A:, B: and C:), which are detailed in Database Item Reference.